mjavason/learning-management-system/readme.md

 ## Acknowledgments

-I had the assistance of colleagues, mentors and friends whilst building the project; in the way of coding, design, testing, data entry and advice.
-Thank you all.
+I want to extend my heartfelt gratitude to my colleagues, mentors, and friends who assisted me throughout the project.
+Whether it was coding, design, testing, data entry, or offering advice, your support was truly appreciated.
+Thank you all for your contributions; they made a significant impact on the project's success.